 - You can search your Spokane medical lockbox documents for Patient Names, Account Numbers, Billing Codes, Dollar Amounts, etc.

-- EOB’s and patient payments can be converted into 835 and EFT files to automate posting to patient accounts in the Seattle medical lockbox
+- EOB’s and patient payments can be converted into 835 and EFT files to automate posting to patient accounts in the Spokane medical lockbox

 - Incoming mail is sorted into your Spokane electronic lockbox by document type – insurance checks, patient payments, and correspondence.